jhaenel/Dr-Alchemy-Doc-Gen/README.md

   [] Only regenerate relevant changes
   [] Persist human added comments
   [] Prompt to verify relevant human-added comments are still fresh
+## future
+  - Create more complex and insightful hierarchies, aggregations, and abstractions
+  - Chat about the documentation
+  - Generate a docs site